eduardo-lezama/City-Scene-Classifier/README.md

 ### **Visual prediction of the model** 📸
 ![Great and accurate visual classification](./assets/correct_classification.png)
-> *Correct classification of sample images from test dataset"*
+> *Correct classification of sample images from test dataset*
 <br>
 <br>